haoxsia/haoxsia.github.io/_pages/research.md

 First, advanced manufacturing of nano-/micro-electromechanical systems (NEMS/MEMS) is a focus during my Ph.D..
 My microfabrication training in cleanroom aims for practicing and understanding lithography, dry etching, metal deposition, the sample inspection and metrology.
-Through the training, it is possible to manufacture the device we designed for use.

 Second, theoretical analysis of nanoelectromechanics is another key.
 My goals are to calculate and analyse the basis of the equations of motion of mechanical resonators in capacitive coupling schemes.
 With the calculations, mechanical resonators provide a lot of opportunities for